shubham0297/coworking_project/README.md

 ### Steps to release new builds
-1. Clone the project repository and make the modifications for next release (for example changing the application code a bit)
+1. Clone the project repository and make the modifications for next release (for example changing the application code a bit).
 2. Commit the changes to the Github account.
 3. CodeBuild will detect the change in the source code and automatically build and push the image to ECR.